pdfcpu/pdfcpu/README.md

   * **Attach Add** embeds any number of files.
   * **Attach Remove** deletes embedded files.

-### To Do
+## To Do

 * validation of the less used PDF page entry element "PresSteps"
 * validation of the less used PDF root entry elements "SpiderInfo", "Permissions", "Legal" and "Collection"

 I am looking for PDFs using one of these features in order to implement validation.
 If you have one and you can share let me know.

-### Contributing
+## Contributing

-Pull requests, bug fixes and issue reports are always welcome.

-Please open an issue if you want to propose a change.
+* Please open an issue if you find a bug or want to propose a change.

-PDF files that will increase pdfcpu's coverage are always welcome.
+* Pull requests, bug fixes and issue reports and PDF files that will increase pdfcpu's coverage are always welcome.

-### Disclaimer
+## Disclaimer

 Usage of pdfcpu assumes you know about and respect all copyrights of any PDF content you may be processing.
 This applies to the PDF files as such, their content and in particular all embedded resources like font files or images.
 Credit goes to [Renee French](https://instagram.com/reneefrench) for creating our beloved Gopher.

-### License
+## License

 MIT